selfdual-brain/dexter-manual/source/05-blockchain-model.rst

        clientTime: SimulationTime
        ttl: BlockchainTime
        body: DexTransactionBody
-       hash: Hash //plays the role of transaction id
+       hash: Hash

-A transaction gets executed and this execution changes the state of the blockchain computer.
+A transaction is in fact an operation to be executed on the blockchain virtual computer, i.e this execution changes the state of the blockchain computer.

 Fields explained: